Hierarchy of timescales in a disordered spin-$1/2$ XX ladder: Diffusion constant

 \subsection{Initial current autocorrelation functions}

-With the local densities of transport quantities and local current operators defined as described in Subsec.~\ref{sec:thouless_times}, we can proceed to establish the current autocorrelation function $C^{(\mu)}{(t; {\wmat, \beta})}$ within the framework of linear-response theory, as expressed in Eq.~\eqref{eq:autocorrelation_C_J}.
-In the limit of infinite temperature, where $\beta \rightarrow 0$, the current autocorrelation function simplifies to \begin{widetext}
+With the local densities of transport quantities and local current operators defined as described in Sec.~\ref{sec:thouless_times}, we can proceed to establish the current autocorrelation function $C^{(\mu)}{(t; {\beta})}$ within the framework of linear-response theory, as expressed in Eq.~\eqref{eq:autocorrelation_C_J}.
+In the limit of infinite temperature, where $\beta \rightarrow 0$, the current autocorrelation function simplifies to

-\end{widetext} where $\mathcal{D}$ is the Hilbert-space dimension.
-This simplified expression provides a foundation for further analysis of the system's transport properties in the high-temperature limit.
+where $\mathcal{D}$ is the Hilbert-space dimension and $N$ is the total number of spins.
+This simplified expression provides a foundation for further analysis of the transport properties of the system in the high-temperature limit.

 In this limit, the current autocorrelation functions for spin and energy currents can be evaluated at $t=0$.
 Specifically, the spin-current autocorrelation function at $t=0$ is given by

 while the energy-current autocorrelation function at $t=0$ is found to be \begin{widetext}